 How we’re putting good food nearby

 We know that a lack of reliable and efficient transportation can be a barrier to people’s ability to get to a grocery store, so we’re bringing the groceries to them.
-Our grocery truck, a partnership between the food bank, Giant, Marriott, and the Clark Foundation, will bring affordable groceries directly into underserved neighborhoods in our region.
-The truck will offer a selection of fresh, frozen, and shelf-stable items, putting good food within reach for more people.
+Our Curbside Groceries truck, a partnership between the food bank, Giant, Marriott, and the Clark Foundation, brings affordable groceries directly into underserved neighborhoods in our region.
+The truck offers a selection of fresh, frozen, and shelf-stable items, putting good food within reach for more people.